 Acne is characterised by comedones (blackheads and whiteheads) and pustules (puss filled spots).
 Acne is usually found on the face, neck back and chest.
 Acne usually starts during puberty and stops during the late teens but it can continue into adulthood.

 Acne is caused by hair follicles becoming blocked which leads to a buildup of oil and sebum.
 What are usually harmless bacteria within the skin can contaminate and infect the plugged follicles causing pustules and cysts.

 Being pregnant causes surges and fluctuations in hormone levels that can cause changes in our skin.
 Some women report better, more glowing skin during pregnancy.
 But others develop pregnancy acne, which can mean that they’re experiencing acne for the first time, or that their existing acne becomes worse.
 Here’s we explore safe acne treatments during pregnancy.

 Causes of acne

 Acne has many causes, and there are also plenty of myths surrounding other things that might cause acne, such as what you eat and how good your mental health is.
 In this section we aim to separate the fact from the fiction and discuss what can truly cause acne.

-In decades gone by, all that was available was Oxy 5 or Oxy 10 from the local chemist, which whilst still an effective treatment, doesn’t work for everyone.
+In decades gone by, when it came to treating face acne, all that was available was Oxy 5 or Oxy 10 from the local chemist, which whilst still an effective treatment, doesn’t work for everyone.

 Thankfully now, the treatments options for acne are plentiful, all with different approaches.
-Here we explore the options for treating acne and provide an independent view.
+Here we explore the options for treating acne, including treating pregnancy acne symptoms and whitehead and blackhead treatments and provide an independent view.